woocommerce/woocommerce/plugins/woocommerce-blocks/assets/js/blocks/product-collection/collections/README.md

 # Product Collection - Collections

 _Note: Collections documented here are internal implementation.
-It's not a public API._
+It's not a way to register custom Collections, however we're going to expose public API for that._

 Collections are a variations of Product Collection block with the predefined attributes which includes: